-- · Preserve and establish rights of way - Establish street design guidelines that follow Complete Streets policy and provide continuity for each mode: pedestrians, bicyclists, transit, and motor vehicles - Promote context-sensitive designs for the many different land uses and natural contexts within the community that the transportation system serves and/or transects - Coordinate the upgrade or development of new transportation system investments
+- · Preserve and establish rights of way - Establish street design guidelines that follow Complete Streets policy and provide continuity for each mode: pedestrians, bicyclists, transit, and motor vehicles - Develop context-sensitive designs for the many different land uses and natural contexts within the community that the transportation system serves and/or transects - · Coordinate the upgrade or development of new transportation system investments - Develop standards and describe appropriate contexts for on-street parking - Develop standards and describe appropriate contexts for traffic calming

 Operations and maintenance programs should use roadway classifications as criteria when prioritizing work.
-Other factors may include pedestrian and bicyclist use, presence of transit routes, and quantitative condition ratings.
+(Other factors may include pedestrian and bicyclist use, presence of transit routes, and quantitative condition ratings.)
 Operations and maintenance programs include, but are not limited to, the following:

-- A. Establishment of emergency routes - B. Establishment of truck routes and delivery zones - C. Establishment of snow removal routes and priorities - D. Establishment of paving and signal needs and priorities - E. Establishment of detour routes
+- A. Establishment of emergency routes - B. Establishment of truck routes and delivery zones - C. Establishment of snow removal routes and priorities - D. Establishment of paving and signal needs and priorities - E. Establishment of road closures and respective detours